cloudify-cosmo/docs.getcloudify.org/content/developer/composer/adding-resources.md

 weight: 600
 aliases: /composer/adding-resources/
 ---
-Use the **Resources** tab to add files and folders to a blueprint package.
+Use the **Resources** node to add files and folders to a blueprint package.
 For example, you might want to add scripts to the package.

 ![Resources Tab]( /images/composer/resources-tab.png )<br>

 ### Adding a Folder to the Package

-1. On the **Resources** tab, select the folder to which you want to add a new folder and click **Add Folder**.
+1. In the **Resources** tree, hover over the folder to which you want to add a new folder and click **Add Folder** icon.
 The folder appears in the folder to which it was added.
-2. Double-click the default name of the folder to rename it, then press **Enter** to apply your changes.
+2. Provide name of the folder, then press **Enter** to apply your changes.

 ### Adding a File to the Package

-1. On the **Resources** tab, select the folder to which you want to add a file and click **Add File**.
+1. In the **Resources** tree, hover over the folder to which you want to add a file and click **Add File**.
 2. Click **Upload File** and navigate to and select the file to upload.
-3. Click **Save**.<br>
-The file appears in the folder to which it was added.
+3. Click **Save** and the file will appear in the folder to which it was added.

 ### Deleting Folders and Files

 {{% warning title="Warning" %}}
-Before you delete a folder, it is recommended that you click the arrow next to the folder name to identify the files within it.
+Before you delete a folder, it is recommended that you expand the folder tree to identify the files within it.
 {{% /warning %}}

 1. Hover your cursor over the name of the folder or file that you want to delete, then click the **X** that appears beside it.
-2. Click **Yes** on the confirmation prompt.<br>
+2. Click **Yes** on the confirmation prompt.
 The folder and all its contents, or the file, is deleted from the package.